-Český Krumlov, Vyssí Brod.
-Return to the castle on a hilltop above Cesky Krumlov, Mediaeval in origin, with Renaissance and Baroque additions.
-See the hall, painted with a masked ball.
-Drive to Vyssí Brod, once a major Cistercian monastery with a 13th-century church.
-Moderate, circular walk from Vyssí Brod: 6 km, c.
+Český Krumlov, Vyšší Brod.
+Drive to Vyšší Brod, once a major Cistercian monastery with a 13th-century church.
+Moderate, circular walk from Vyšší Brod: 6 km, c.
 2¼ hours.
 Skirting the monastery complex, we follow an extremely scenic route via the waterfalls of Menší Vltavice and a neo-Romanesque chapel with lovely views of the Šumava foothills.
 Tour of the monastery before driving back to Český Krumlov.

 Some of the places on this itinerary require special permission to visit.
 The order may therefore vary a little from the description above.